Willow (1988 film): Plot

 The evil sorceress Queen Bavmorda of Nockmaar hears of a prophecy that a child with a special rune birthmark will bring about her downfall.
 She imprisons all pregnant women in her realm.
-The child is born, but her mother persuades the midwife to smuggle the baby out of the castle.
+The child is born, but her mother persuades the midwife Ethna to smuggle the baby out of the castle.
 Bavmorda sends her Nockmaar Hounds after the midwife.
-With the hounds closing in on her, the midwife sets the baby adrift on a tangle of dried grass in a river before succumbing to the hounds.
+With the hounds closing in on her, Ethna sets the baby adrift on a tangle of dried grass in a river before succumbing to the hounds.
 Meanwhile, Bavmorda sends her daughter Sorsha and an army led by General Kael to hunt down the baby.

 Downriver, a village of Nelwyn (a race of dwarves) prepares for a festival.
 The baby is found by the children of farmer and aspiring sorcerer Willow Ufgood, and his family takes her in.
 At the festival, a Nockmaar hound arrives and attacks cradles.
-After Nelwyn warriors kill it, Willow presents the baby to the village leader as a possible reason for the hound's appearance.
-The leader orders the baby must return to a Daikini (the Nelwyn's name for "tall people") family, so Willow and other volunteers set out with the baby to find one.
+After Nelwyn warriors kill it, Willow presents the baby to the village leader High Aldwin as a possible reason for the hound's appearance.
+High Aldwin orders the baby must return to a Daikini (the Nelwyn's name for "tall people") family, so Willow and other volunteers set out with the baby to find one.

 At a crossroads, they find Madmartigan, a mercenary trapped in a crow's cage, who offers to take the baby in exchange for his freedom.
 Most of Willow's party think they should give him the baby, but Willow and his friend Meegosh refuse, causing the others to leave for home.
 After meeting Madmartigan's old comrade Airk leading an army to attack Nockmaar forces, Willow agrees to Madmartigan's terms.

 On the way home, Willow and Meegosh discover that some brownies have stolen the baby, and pursue them.
 They are captured by the brownies, but Fairy Queen Cherlindrea frees them and explains the baby is Elora Danan, the foretold Princess of Tir Asleen.
 She gives Willow a magic wand and sends him to find the enchantress Fin Raziel.